The one tool your marketing stack is missing (and why you need it)

 But, with so many different things to deliver, it can be hard to find a platform that’s flexible enough to adapt to the diverse needs of most marketing teams.

 We recently put together an ebook to address exactly this.
 Since marketing teams face particular types of challenges, we figured they should have a particular type of guide: one that’s attuned to the problems marketing teams face and the ways in which project management software can address them.

 Download the ebook and learn the top 5 Reasons Your Marketing Team Needs Project Management Software!

 One of the most revolutionary things project management software can do for your team is help you to streamline and manage that conglomeration of tools.
 If you find the right software – one that’s flexible enough to cover all of your bases – it can help you at every stage of your marketing process, reducing the need to turn to multiple different tools for every little thing you have to manage, from demand generation to content creation.

 There are lots of benefits to this.
 By implementing one tool across lots of different projects or sub-teams, you can save time on specialized training (not to mention save enough money on individual software subscriptions to fill a swimming pool, Scrooge McDuck-style).
-In turn, this enables you to accelerate adoption, ease onboarding, and truly centralize your marketing project management.
+In turn, this enables you to accelerate adoption, ease new client onboarding, and truly centralize your marketing project management.